BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 an unatural way (at least when comparign to traditional cameras), where areas that would normally be over- or under-exposed are now included at an exposure that matches that area's brightness into the final image.

-LINK TO THE HALIDE POST
-The camera now exposes photos at one step higher ISO with one step slower framerate.

 #### Video